 The following analysis of our farm operation was made by agricultural advisors in March 2007, but see below it for more recent modifications to our farming operation.

-The Trappists operate a dairy farm, broilers, and contract raise day old chicks until they are ready to lay eggs, 21 weeks of age, for another producer.
-Currently they have 75 mature cows, 40 heifers and 15 calves.
+The Trappists operate a poultry farm, broilers.
 Forage, pastures, forage corn and grain corn cover 350 acres of cultivated land.
-Slopes range from about 1% to 4%, and the soils are a sandy loam.
+Slopes range from about 1% to 4%, and the soils are sandy loam.

 The farm produces liquid dairy manure which is mixed with wood shavings from bedding.
 The manure is stored in an earthen lagoon.